Implementation

 mpp-ios-extensions-create-02

-• Activate the created scheme, if asked.
+• Activate the created scheme if prompted.

-• Remove Intents.framework of the IssuerUIExtension target.
+• Remove Intents.framework from the IssuerUIExtension target.

 mpp-ios-extensions-create-03